NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

 Instead of using strings or inferred injections, the guides should be updated to use the Class definition of a service that it intends to inject.

 Ember Inspector and the unstable-ember-language-server will likely need to be updated to support this kind of lookup.
+Additionally, we may want to explore the ember development server exposing a socket where tools can get runtime data about the application.
+This would allow the ember-language-server to not only know which concrete class is used for a dependency injection reference, but also it would be able to show all other possible overrides of a particular service.

+There will no doubt be some resistence to this change, and for those who ponder the possibility of "just using a module" instead of dependency injection altogether, they may want to read [this article](https://blogs.endjin.com/2014/04/understanding-dependency-injection/) or [this article](https://blog.thecodewhisperer.com/permalink/keep-dependency-injection-simple)

 ## Drawbacks

-- more verbose
+- slightly more verbose

 ## Alternatives